Close Menu

 July 3, 2025

 Sometimes, you see some code which is perfectly harmless, but illustrates an incredibly dangerous person behind them.
-The code isn’t good, but it isn’t bad in any meaningful way, but they were written by a cocaine addled pomeranian behind the controls of a bulldozer: it’s full of energy, doesn’t know exactly what’s going on, and at some point, it’s going to hit something important.
+The code isn’t good, but it isn’t bad in any meaningful way, but it was written by a cocaine addled Pomeranian behind the controls of a bulldozer: it’s full of energy, doesn’t know exactly what’s going on, and at some point, it’s going to hit something important.

 Such is the code which Román sends us.